Here are the Rewards Canada Top 5 Credit Card Sign Up offers for the month of July! This is not a ‘best’ credit card

 do pay off even when you grab them strictly for the sign up rewards.

-This month we are sitting at 4 cards with no annual fees in the first
+This month we continue with 4 cards that have no annual fee in the first

-year (or at all) and one card with an annual fee in the first year.
+year and one card with an annual fee in the first year.

 TD Aeroplan Visa Infinite Card – 25,000 Miles (Apply here)

 Even though it is a decrease from the previous offer that ended at the

 start of June, this is still one of the better offers available in our